-Please join us for our first concert, via Deep Roots Music Youtube Channel, streaming May 30th, featuring two wonderful Valley based musicians.
+Please join us for our first concert, via the Deep Roots Music Youtube Channel, streaming May 30th, featuring two wonderful Valley based musicians.
 Help us spread the word to get this musical endeavour off to a great start.
 Let’s make “we are in this together” really happen!

 In preparation for that concert … send your video clips singing “You Are My Sunshine” to us at firstname.lastname@example.org, subject line “Sunshine;” link takes you to our Dropbox account where you can upload your video no later than May 27th.
 Follow Zakary’s lead on that song and let’s have a great sing-along as part of our first show.